Rugby union in Montenegro: History

 Montenegro played Turkey and Bulgaria in ENC 3 2018, with one game being at home and one being away.
 Montenegro lost to Bulgaria at home convincingly and put on a strong showing in Turkey narrowly losing buy a few points.
 At the sevens Montenegro put on a good showing but were unlucky not to win many games.

 In the 2019 season Montenegro failed to take part in the ENC 3 against Turkey and Estonia but did well to secure a 12th place finish (out of 16 teams) at the sevens conference 1 held in Belgrade for 2019 and remain in the conference.
-As well two kids rugby programs were started in Podgorica and in Tivat.
+Two kids rugby programs were also started in Podgorica and in Tivat.
 Which is a positive sign for the future that kids will be playing rugby earlier.
 As well positive news that rugby sevens will be making its debut at the GSSE in 2023 which is a stepping stone forward for smaller nations rugby programs.